cybercom-finland/location_tracking_ml/README.md

 does not matter if the prediction is disabled, but so that the associated loss for incorrectly predicting the enabled flag is high).

 In generation mode the output can be fed back to the inputs by calculating the deltas.

-Optionally gaussian noise can be added to the values before feeding them back to make the traces non-deterministic.
+Traditionally Mixture Density Networks have been used with LSTMs and real-valued outputs.
+These would probably produce somewhat better output, but for testing purposes trivial output coding works ok.

 Results
 =======